Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton Distribution Functions in the Hessian Approach: The impact of fitting methodologies at up to aN LO

 \paragraph{Valence and down quark PDFs} A non--negligible difference between the two sets of results presented here can be seen for the valence distribution, defined as $V = \sum_i (q_i -\bar{q}_i)$ and plotted in the left panel of Fig.~\ref{fig:down_an3lo}.
 The fixed parameterisation results show a relative dip at medium-$x$ with respect to the NNPDF set.
 Since the total integral of the valence distribution is fixed by the sum rules, the medium--$x$ dip is balanced in the low--$x$ extrapolation region by a slower decay to zero of the MSHT results, so that the total integral still gives the correct sum rule for both methodologies.
 These kind of effects are likely to be due to some freedom, allowed by the data entering these fits, in the shape of V, which allows for different implementation of the valence sum rule.
 It is interesting to note how this is exposed by using two different methodologies, and would not be evident by looking at one single set of results.
 This discrepancy is also reflected in differences at the level of the individual quarks distributions, most notably for the down quark PDF, which is plotted in the right panel of Fig.~\ref{fig:down_an3lo}.

 \paragraph{Size of PDF uncertainties}

 PDF uncertainties for the gluon PDF at 100 GeV at aN$^3$LO are plotted in Fig.~\ref{fig:gluon_unceratinty}, normalized to the NNPDF central value.
 We observe how the NNPDF methodology gives smaller errors in the data and small-$x$ extrapolation region, and bigger uncertainties for the large-$x$ extrapolation region.
-This trend is not particular to the gluon, and is common to all quark flavors, as is visible for the quark PDFs shown in Figs.~\ref{fig:gluon_charm_an3lo} and~\ref{fig:down_an3lo}.
+This trend is not particular to the gluon, and is common to all quark flavors, as is visible for the charm quark PDF shown in Fig.~\ref{fig:gluon_charm_an3lo}.
 The reasons for these differences has been discussed in detail in Ref.~\cite{Harland-Lang:2024kvt}.
 In particular, in the data region it is dominantly due to the presence of a tolerance in the fixed parameterisation approach, where as discussed above a dynamic tolerance procedure is applied to calculate the PDF uncertainties.
 Indeed, as shown in Ref.~\cite{Harland-Lang:2024kvt}, if a fixed $T^2=1$ tolerance is instead used the agreement is generally greatly improved.
 The difference in the extrapolation region may in large part be driven by the MC replica approach to error propagation applied by NNPDF, which is observed in Ref.~\cite{Harland-Lang:2024kvt} to result in more conservative PDF uncertainties in the high--$x$ region.

-In summary, we conclude that the differences previously observed in the aN$^3$LO gluon PDF and in the gluon-gluon luminosity are driven by the specific theory and data settings adopted in the published aN$^3$LO sets, and not by the specific methodological choices relating to the PDF parameterisation.
+In summary, we conclude that the differences previously observed in the aN$^3$LO gluon PDF and in the gluon-gluon luminosity are driven by the specific theory and data settings adopted in the published aN$^3$LO sets, and not by the specific methodological choices.
 The large-$x$ charm PDFs produced by the two methodologies are also found to be in agreement, despite having different uncertainties.
-Specific features which are instead driven by the fitting methodologies are: the behaviour of the valence distribution between $x = 0.5\times10^{-1}$ and $x = 10^{-4}$, resulting in non-negligible tensions in the same $x$ range for individual quark distributions, and the size of the PDF uncertainties.
-In the latter case, while the fixed parameterisation (dynamic tolerance) results have generally more conservative uncertainties in the data and low--$x$ extrapolation region, NNPDF sets have a larger uncertainty in the large-$x$ extrapolation region.
+Specific features which are instead driven by the fitting methodologies are: the behavior of the valence distribution between $x = 0.5\times10^{-1}$ and $x = 10^{-4}$, resulting in non-negligible tensions in the same $x$ range for individual quark distributions, and the size of the PDF uncertainties.
+In the latter case, while the fixed parameterisation results have generally more conservative uncertainties in the data and low--$x$ extrapolation region, NNPDF sets have a larger uncertainty in the large-$x$ extrapolation region.

 \paragraph{Cross Section Results}